Site Logo

 • ✓ She drove the car for almost six hours.

-In the incorrect sentence, it seems like she "almost drove the car," but the intended meaning is that she drove it for
+In the incorrect sentence, it seems like she "almost drove the car," but the intended meaning is that she drove it for nearly six hours.

 2. Dangling Modifiers: A dangling modifier occurs when the word or phrase that the modifier is supposed to modify is missing or unclear.